nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add s/MEETUP_SUBJECT i/MEETUP_INFO f/MEETUP_FROM t/MEETUP_TO [n/BUYER_NAME]…​`

 * New meet-ups must have at least one unique non-duplicate aspect from these three fields: MEETUP_SUBJECT, MEETUP_FROM, MEETUP_TO.
+Else, it will be marked as a duplicate meet-up.

 * MEETUP_FROM and MEETUP_TO fields should follow the format `YYYY-MM-DD HH:MM`.

 * MEETUP_TO must be a date/time that is later than MEETUP_FROM.

-* Buyers that exist in buyer list will be marked as green, while those that don't will be marked as red.
+* Buyers that exist in buyer list will be marked as purple, while those that don't will be marked as red.

 Examples:
 * `add s/Discuss work plans i/Meet with Alex and David to discuss the March Project f/2024-02-03 14:00 t/2024-02-03 15:30 n/Alex Yeoh n/David Li `